Skip to content

 bb auth status

-This shows your current authentication status and account information.
+This shows your current authentication method, account information, and token expiry (for OAuth).

 Terminal window